d1pankarmedhi/private-RAG-lite/README.md

 ## 🔗 Demo

-A live demo is available on Hugging Face Spaces: [phi-3-RAG](https://huggingface.co/spaces/dmedhi/phi-3-RAG) using FastAPI.
+A live demo is available on Hugging Face Spaces: [phi-3-RAG](https://huggingface.co/spaces/dmedhi/phi-3-RAG).
 * **Note:** Due to resource limitations on the free Hugging Face Spaces tier, it's recommended to use small PDF documents for optimal performance.

 ## 📝 Notes